Kazuhiro Kiyohara

 Kazuhiro Kiyohara (清原 和博, Kiyohara Kazuhiro) is a Japanese television personality, YouTuber and former professional baseball player.
 He played in Japan's Nippon Professional Baseball league for 23 seasons.
 He retired following the 2008 season.

 Born in Kishiwada, Osaka in 1967, his family were baseball fans.
 He began his career when he joined his high school baseball team in the 1980s that subsequently won two Japanese High School Baseball Championships.
 He became a widely respected high school player and was selected by Seibu Lions in 1985.
-During his time in Lions, the team won six Japan Series titles and he tied the rookie HR record for Japanese professional baseball.
+During his time with the Lions, the team won six Japan Series titles and he tied the rookie HR record for Japanese professional baseball.
 In 1996, he joined the Yomiuri Giants, and was an integral part of their 2000 and 2002 Japan Series championship squads.
 He later joined the Orix Buffaloes, before retiring in 2008.
 He has been dubbed "The Uncrowned King" as he never won a major batting title, despite being widely regarded as one of NPB's greatest hitters.
+He is the eighth and currently last player to have hit 500 home runs in NPB history.

 In 2014, Kiyohara was hospitalized after an alleged illegal drug abuse.
 At first he denied the allegation, after which he was divorced by his wife Aki Kimura due to domestic violence.
 After a lengthy investigation, in 2016, Kiyohara tested positive for stimulants and was subsequently arrested and given a suspended prison sentence.

 After being cast out from television for his conviction, he became a YouTuber posting videos about baseball and weight loss.

 Early life

-Kazuhiro Kiyohara was born on August 18, 1967 in Kishiwada, Osaka.
+Kazuhiro Kiyohara was born on August 18, 1967, in Kishiwada, Osaka.
 His family owned an electronics store called Toshiba Store.

 His father was a Hanshin Tigers fan while the rest of his family were fans of the Yomiuri Giants.
 Influenced by this, Kiyohara was a Yomiuri Giants fan growing up.

 In 1974, he entered Yagi Minami Elementary School and began playing baseball joining the Kishiwada Little League.
 In third grade of elementary, he already stood at 155 cm (5 ft 1 in), and recorded 70 km/h (43 mph) in long throw during his entrance test to the league.

 In 1977, the fourth grader Kiyohara joined a team of sixth graders and became the only regular of his age.
 He also displayed his talent as a pitcher.